RyoK3N/Music/drum3x/readme.md

 # Drum3x

 Welcome to **Drum3x**, the ultimate drum pad experience!
-Drum3x transforms your keyboard into a dynamic drum machine with a sleek, gaming-inspired interface.
+Drum3x transforms your keyboard into a dynamic drum machine.
 Whether you're a budding musician or just looking to have some fun, Drum3x offers an engaging platform to unleash your rhythm skills.

 ## Features

 - 🎹 **9 Dynamic Drum Pads**: A 3x3 grid of responsive pads, each linked to unique drum sounds.
 - 💻 **Keyboard Integration**: Play beats effortlessly using intuitive keyboard shortcuts.
 - 🎶 **Record & Playback**: Capture your creative sequences and replay them with precise timing.
-- 🎮 **Gaming-Inspired UI**: Immerse yourself in a dark-themed interface with neon highlights and a real-time CPU utilization graph styled like a gaming HUD.
-- 📈 **System Performance Monitor**: Keep an eye on your system's performance with a live-updating, gaming-styled CPU usage graph.
+- 📈 **System Performance Monitor**: Keep an eye on your system's performance.

 Drum3x is more than just a drum pad—it's a glimpse into a larger project aimed at redefining interactive music experiences.
 Stay tuned for exciting updates!